AtanasovAtanas/interactive-content/EN/01-Basic-Syntax/08-Summary.md

 # Summary

-## In this lesson we learnt about:
+## In this lesson you learnt about:

   - Declaring Variables